BSP Funding Opportunities

 APPLICATION WINDOW

-Due date: Friday, March 31, 2023 at 11:59PM (Pacific Time)
+Due date: TBA 2025 (Pacific Time)

 BSP’s Graduate Student Research and Travel Grants awards are intended to partially offset research and travel expenses incurred in the U.S. or abroad.
 Supported research must examine some element of the black experience and/or the social, political, cultural, or economic factors that have shaped conceptions of blackness in relation to racialized structures and phenomena.
 Although preference will be given to dissertations/final projects that center such questions and themes, applications will be accepted from any project that contains at least one chapter/a main focus in a creative project that falls under the category of Black Studies.
+Priority will be given to applicants who have not received previous BSP research and travel grants.

-Awards are intended for research travel before December 30, 2023 and will not exceed $2500.
+Awards are intended for research travel before December 30, 2025 and will not exceed $2000.
 Funds may be used for travel, accommodations, meals, research assistance, copies, and in some cases supplies such as cameras or recording devices.

 Criteria for Selection.